search

 Description:

-This easy-to-run circuit of around 12 km takes us to the Steyrer Auen landscape and nature reserve.
+This easy to run circular route of about 12 km leads us into the Steyrer Auen landscape and nature reserve.

 Directions:

-The tour starts at the Steyr train station, past the evangelical church and after a few meters we come to the banks of the Enns river and have a wonderful view of the Ennskai of Steyr with its historic houses.
-We walk right through the Kollertor, further over the intermediate bridge that leads us over the river.
-This is where the rivers Enns and Steyr meet.
-We keep to the left and walk along a footbridge to the Museum Arbeitswelt, which we walk around on the left.
+The route starts at Steyr train station, past the Protestant church we soon reach the bank of the Enns River and have a beautiful view of the Ennskai of Steyr with its historic houses.
+We go right through the Kollertor, continue over the Zwischenbrücke that leads us over the river.
+Here the rivers Enns and Steyr meet.
+We keep left and walk along a jetty to the Work World Museum, which we go around on the left.

-We continue past the university of applied sciences until we cross the Steyr river again on the left at a crossroads over a bridge.
-We keep to the right and walk 500 meters until we come to Teufelsbach.
-This is where the actual Auen Trail begins.
-First, a path leads along the river for about 1.5 km until we come to a road, which we now follow to the right for about 500 meters until we turn left into the Himmlitzer-Au just before the bridge.
-Beautiful nature trails through the Au now accompany us for the next 3.5 km.
-Past the gravel banks, the local recreation area for the people of Steyr.
-On hot summer days, you can take a refreshing dip in the cool waters of the Steyr River.
+Continuing past the University of Applied Sciences, we reach a junction where we cross the Steyr River again on a bridge to the left.
+We keep right and walk 500 meters until we come to the Teufelsbach.
+Here begins the actual Auen-Trail.
+First, a path leads along the river for about 1.5 km until we meet a road that we now follow to the right for about 500 meters until shortly before the bridge we turn left into the Himmlitzer Au.
+Beautiful natural paths through the Au now accompany us for the next 3.5 km.
+Past the gravel banks, the recreational area of the Steyr residents.
+Here on hot summer days, you can take a pleasantly fresh dip in the cool water of the Steyr River.

-Further through the Au we come to the tracks of the museum railway.
-We cross the tracks and walk up the conglomerate wall on the right.
-At the top, the path splits, we take the right and follow it for the next 1.5 km until the path leads back down to the tracks, which we will now follow for the next few kilometers.
-Passing the Christkindl pilgrimage church, we head back into town.
-We walk past the train station of the museum railway and head towards the center.
-The tower of the parish church shows us the way.
-Arrived at the historic town square of Steyr, we walk next to the town hall into a passage on the other side of the houses and cross the Enns river via a pedestrian crossing, which leads us back to the starting point of our tour.
+Continuing through the Au, we arrive at the tracks of the museum railway.
+We cross the tracks and walk right up the conglomerate wall.
+At the top, the path splits, we take the right and follow it for the next 1.5 km until the path leads down to the tracks again, which we now follow for the next few kilometers.
+Past the pilgrimage church Christkindl, we head back towards the city.
+We pass the museum railway station and make our way towards the center.
+The tower of the parish church points the way.
+Arriving at the historic Steyr town square, we walk beside the town hall into a passage to the other side of the houses and cross the Enns River over a pedestrian bridge that leads us back to the starting point of our route.

 Equipment:

-• Weather-appropriate running gear for the season - weather forecast - region - elevation.
-This includes:
+• Weather-appropriate running clothes for the respective season – weather forecast – region – altitude.
+These include, among others:

 * a waterproof rain jacket